 If someone in your life has schizophrenia or other serious mental health issues and is using cannabis, you may struggle to understand how you can help.
 While it is legal for people aged 19 and older to use cannabis in BC, as with alcohol, cannabis use may have both negative and positive effects.
-This is particularly true for people who have a genetic vulnerability to mental illness. >>
+This is particularly true for people with factors predisposing them to serious mental health issues. >>